GivAlz/wtprompt/README.md

 Remark:

-- The JSON will be validated to check if the dictionary is correctly formatted and contains the proper values.
+- To speed up the loading times the JSON is not validated: check if it is properly formatted.
 - Currently lazy loading is not supported for JSON files.

 ### Prompts in-Code